apl-cornell/SCIF/docs/Introduction/layout-of-a-scif-source-file.md

     uint{this} storedData;
 ```

-The above code declares an integer owner-trusted state variable.
+The above code declares an integer state variable, trusted by the owner.

 ### exceptions